-Preforeclosure: What It Is And How To Buy A Preforeclosure Home
+Preforeclosure: What It Is And How It Works

 The last few years have brought unprecedented challenges for many homeowners.
 If you haven’t been able to make your mortgage payments, you may have gotten a letter from your lender to let you know that your property is in preforeclosure.
 Now, if you don’t take action, you may be in jeopardy of losing your home.
 This is an emotionally and financially devastating predicament to be in.

 What Is Preforeclosure?

 The preforeclosure process is composed of a few steps, the first of which begins when a monthly payment is missed.
 When a homeowner misses 3 months of mortgage payments, they’re in default of their mortgage.
 That’s the unofficial beginning of the foreclosure process and the official beginning of preforeclosure.

-When it becomes clear to a homeowner that they will not be able to make payments, the best and first action they should take is to contact their mortgage servicer.
-While it may seem like the last thing a homeowner would want to do when they discover they can’t make a payment, in most cases, lenders will work with homeowners while they get back on their feet if they’re notified as soon as the problem arises.
+When it becomes clear that you can’t make a payment, the best and first action you should take is to contact your mortgage servicer.
+It may be the last thing you want to do, but in most cases, lenders will work with homeowners while they get back on their feet if they’re notified as soon as the problem arises.

 Legal fees make the foreclosure process very expensive, so lenders try to avoid it if possible.
 Lenders can work with borrowers to arrange a mortgage forbearance – or a pause in payment – that helps them create a repayment schedule to avoid default.